November 03, 2015 / Business

 Jewelry soldering station

-These are the basic supplies that you'll need at a soldering station:
+These are the basic tools that you'll need at a soldering station:

 • Torch (with a spark igniter, if needed)